bryanlharris/edsm/docs/bronze.md

 ## History tables

+This section is no longer true and needs to be updated.
+History is now built in a pipeline task in the layer_01_bronze_history folder.
+Need to update this later.

 Bronze jobs default to `build_history: true`.
 When `history_schema` is provided, a `<table>_file_ingestion_history` table is maintained alongside the bronze table.
 This table records every file that contributes to a given Delta